Norfolk and Western 611: 1980s

-During the 1970s, the Roanoke Chapter of the NRHS forged a plan to return No. 611 to operation.
+During the 1970s, the Roanoke Chapter of the NRHS forged a potential plan to return No. 611 to operation.
 With the support of Graham Claytor Jr. and his brother Robert, a senior N&W executive, the Chapter officials arranged a meeting with N&W president John Fishwick to seek approval to perform a hydrostatic test on the locomotive.
 Fishwick agreed, but he refused to let No. 611 run on N&W trackage.
 Two weeks after Fishwick retired on September 30, 1981, his successor—Robert Claytor—leased the locomotive from the Roanoke City Council for $5,000 per year.
 He made plans to restore No. 611 as a gift for the city of Roanoke's centennial anniversary.
 On October 16, the locomotive was removed from display on temporarily laid panel tracks and moved to the Roanoke Shops, where it was inspected and prepared for its trip to the restoration site.
 It was discovered that No. 611's bearings were already greased up, thanks to some N&W crew workers who had secretly entered the Roanoke Transportation Museum during its closing days in January 1981.
-On October 22, the locomotive left Roanoke; three days later, it arrived at the SOU's Norris Yard steam shop in Irondale, Alabama.
+On October 22, the locomotive left Roanoke; three days later, it arrived at SOU's Norris Yard Steam Shop in Irondale, Alabama.
 Additionally, No. 611 was coupled to two hopper cars at both ends to give it extra braking power.

 The restoration work, performed by SOU master mechanic Bill Purdie and his team, began with supervision from retired Roanoke Shops foreman Paul Housman and ex-N&W draftsmen Mark W. Faville, who provided copies of the original N&W class J design drawings.
 No. 611's injectors, dynamo, and other mechanical appliances were rebuilt.
 The firebox sheets, and flues were replaced.
 It was discovered that the water in the locomotive's feedwater heater was frozen and it causes the feedwater pump to crack, so the latter had to be replaced with a new one taken from class A No. 1218.
 (Note: No. 1218 presently received a replacement pump from one of the B&O Railroad Museum's steam locomotives.)
 Some new parts were fabricated, including the crosshead guides and boiler staybolts.
 Two of the locomotive's left-side rod bearings were refurbished by Timken.
 The locomotive's original Westinghouse 8-ET type brake system was replaced with a new 26-L type brake stand to accommodate easier repairs and replacement parts.
 The cab interior was sheathed with varnished hardwood.
 A radio speaker system was added inside the cab to enable the locomotive crew to communicate with the train dispatcher.
-The locomotive's original single-beam headlight was replaced with a vertical dual-beam headlight for the crew having better visibility at night.
+The locomotive's original Sunbeam single-beam headlight was replaced with a vertical Pyle-National dual-beam headlight for the crew having better visibility at night.
 The restoration work, which cost around $600,000, would be Purdie's last contribution before he retired at the end of 1982.